Best Area to Stay in Osaka for First Timers

 Our Top Pick for the Best Area to Stay

-Whether you're a first-time visitor or not, Umeda's convenience just can't be overlooked.
+First-time visitor or not, Umeda's convenience just can't be overlooked for the best area to stay in Osaka.

 The stack of train stations in central Umeda offer plenty of public transport options - it also means access to places not only within Osaka, but beyond it too.